3askaal/ui-kit/README.md

 Personal React User Interface kit.

-After working with **Styled Components** and **Styled System** for a while (with Style Objects instead of template literals), I got really annoyed by a few little things that I felt could work easier.
-So I wanted to write components and utils to combine the best of both worlds.
+After working with **Styled Components** and **Styled System** for a while (with Style Objects instead of template literals).
+I got really annoyed by the fact that you can't use Styled System's theming magic in the styling at component declaration level, this functionality is only exposed to the style props you add to your component.
+I also wanted to be able to override styling on inline level and theme level.

-## Utils

-### Stylish
+## Stylish Util

 Wrapper around Styled Components where you can pass **Default Styles** and **Variant Styles** to.
 These Style Objects are parsed with the `css()` function from Styled System's core functionality (`@styled-system/css`).
 This means you can use values that are stored in Styled Component's ThemeProvider everywhere.